LiaPlayground/Symposium-on-International-Teaching-2021/README.md

 structured data that begs for being visualized.

                              --{{1}}--
-Thus, if you see the follwoing table, how would you visualize it?
+Thus, if you see the following table, how would you visualize it?

                               {{1-3}}